-In conclusion, this research showed that lots of dengue-positive samples are misdiagnosed for malaria and typhoid fevers, and as such, dengue testing should be incorporated into the national testing scheme, especially in areas where high dengue infection has been reported, like in this study population, so as not to compromise the patients' health.
-The importance of this paper cannot be undermined because of the public health implications of undermining or misdiagnosis of dengue for malaria or typhoid, a situation which could endanger the health of the population because of the like progression of dengue fever to DSS, leading to death.
+In conclusion, this research showed that many dengue-positive samples are misdiagnosed as malaria and typhoid fevers, and as such, dengue testing should be incorporated into the national testing scheme, especially in areas where high dengue infection has been reported, like in this study population, so as not to compromise the patients' health.
+The importance of this paper cannot be undermined because of the public health implications of undermining or misdiagnosing dengue as malaria or typhoid, a situation which could endanger the health of the population because of the likely progression of dengue fever to DSS, leading to death.